-The analysis, judgment, and expertise of an independent compensation consultant.
-The Compensation Committee may, from time to time, engage an independent outside compensation consultant periodically to provide a comprehensive analysis and recommendations regarding named executive officer compensation.
+• The analysis, judgment, and expertise of an independent compensation consultant.
+The Compensation Committee may, from time to time, engage an independent outside compensation consultant periodically to provide a comprehensive analysis and recommendations regarding named executive officer compensation, although a compensation consultant was not engaged in 2020.